Dennis-Diehl/PortfolioWebsite/README.md

 Runs ESLint over the codebase to catch style issues and potential errors early.

-## Future Improvements

-Potential next steps and enhancements:

-- Additional animations and hover effects using SCSS
-- More portfolio sections (e.g. blog, skills with icons, timeline)
-- Internationalization (e.g. language switcher for English / German)
-- Contact form integration using a backend or a form service

 ## License

 This project is licensed under the [MIT License](LICENSE).